 And then something amazing happened.
 I got brave, I got my confidence.
 I took a leap of faith.
 I left what was making me unhappy and trusted I could do it.

 And guess where I ended up?
 Working at the very company that literally saved me.
 Who could see my potential, who appreciated I might not think like everyone else and who saw that AS A STRENGTH.

 I’m still just starting out on my new journey, but I’d like to encourage anyone who has ever felt like me, that they didn’t fit in, that they never achieved what they were capable of, that they had no control over their own mind, that actually, they can and should be brave.

-Nancy, , Autism, blog, Employable Me, Neurodiversity, Stress/Anxiety, Tourette Syndrome, Tourettes, Tourettes, accommodations, Autism, disability, invisible disability, neurodiversity, The Employables, TheEmployables, tourettes, 0
+Nancy, , Autism, blog, Employable Me, Neurodiversity, Tourette Syndrome, Tourettes, Tourettes, ADHD, Autism, DCD, disability accommodation, dyslexia, dyspraxia, invisible disabilities, neurodivergence, neurodiversity, systemic inclusion #systemicinclusion, tourette syndrome, tourettes, 0

 Working was Jaleesa was amazing fun, her heart is so big and her brain so zippy with ideas.
 Jaleesa...

 Nancy, , blog, Employable Me, Tourette Syndrome, Tourettes, Tourettes, accommodations, disability, disability accommodation, employable me, inclusion, s, systemic inclusion #systemicinclusion, TheEmployables, tourettes, 4

 Rarely do I meet someone with as much energy as me!
 Angela is a ball of enthusiasm and passion,...